phetsims/aqua/doc/continuous-testing-management.md

 of aqua), and `continuous-unbuilt-report.html` (which loads the aqua interface with modules, and should be used while developing the interface).

-## Updating the interface on bayes
+## Updating the interface on sparky

 Notify the team on slack#dev-public

-To move interface changes to bayes, you'll want to go to the aqua directory for CT (`/data/share/phet/continuous-testing/aqua`), pull (since it will not pull aqua during its testing loop), and run `grunt`.
+To move interface changes to sparky, you'll want to go to the aqua directory for CT (`/data/share/phet/continuous-testing/aqua`), pull (since it will not pull aqua during its testing loop), and run `grunt`.
 This will build the interface under `aqua/build` which is used by `continuous-report.html`.